milanmdev/bsky.rss/README.md

 More examples of the `config.json` and environment variables can be found in the `examples` directory.
 The `examples` directory also contains a `docker-compose.yml` file that you can use to setup the RSS poster using Docker.

+# Helpers
+a few scripts to manage bots and apply changes to a fleet of bots [bsky.rss-helper](https://github.com/rmdes/bsky-rss-helper)

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.